Bathypterois: Distribution and habitat

-The niches the different species within Bathypterois live in vary and can be as deep as 6,000 m in and in both temperate or tropical oceans.
+The niches the different species within Bathypterois live in vary and can be as deep as 6,000 m and in both temperate or tropical oceans.
 Some species, such as Bathypterois ventralis, are known to prefer warmer waters and lower dissolved oxygen concentrations/oxygen deficient zones, which they are well adapted for.
 Certain species, such as Bathypterois filiferus are endemic to the southern Pacific and northern Indian oceans, while others such as Bathypterois longipes, are endemic to the mid/southern Atlantic.
 Some species prefer the continental slope while others prefer the depth of the abyssopelagic.
 However, in general, Bathypterois has a very broad distribution with much overlap between environments since they are so well adapted to survival in a variety of niches.

 Morphology

 Bathypterois are typically around 30 cm in size but have been observed as large as 43.4 cm in size.
 Their eyes tend to be small in size.
 The coloring of the genus varies from colorless to black as well as uniform to multicolored among the different species within the genus.
 Bathypterois tend to have non-sensory pads at the end of extended pelvic and caudal fin ray elements.
 These extended elements can extend to up to three times that of the body, or around 1 meter.
 The pads allow the rays to rest on the sea floor creating the sedentary three point (tripod) stance that is typically observed of Bathypterois.
 The pectoral fins are also extended, and are sensitive to sensory input as a result of the spinal nerves having three innervations and being enlarged in the pectoral fins of most Bathypterois species.
 They have two gonads, one male and one female.
 The male testicular gonad is more dorsal than the female ovarian gonad.
 Both gonads work, meaning they are able to produce sperm or eggs respectively, and are clearly unique from the other.
 Their mouth is large and upturned and contains little dentition.
 The laminar gill rakers are long, thin, and covered in small spines.
 They tend to have stomachs that are linear and poorly differentiated.